Birusama/ALS-Refactored-EOS/README.md

 - Unreal Engine 5 5.0.2 or later built from github source code
 - Visual Studio 2017 or newer
 - clang -20 13.0.1
-- Java 11
+- Java 11 (For Jenkins)
 - Jenkins
 - Git
-- Github
+- Github Actions
 - Domain Name or ngrok
 - OpenCppCoverage

 ## The CI/TDD Development Process

-1. Make local changes
+1. Commit is pushed to git remote repository (or optionally a Pull Request)

-2. Commit and push changes to git remote repository (or Pull Request)
+2.   a.
+Github Action is triggered,

-3. Github receives the push and uses it's webhook to notify Jenkins (via Domain Name, Dynamic DNS or ngrok).
+     b.
+Jenkins is triggered via Webhook that a commit has been pushed,

-4. Jenkins receives a notification that a repository included in a pipeline has received a push.
+3. The local environment is cleaned up.

-5. Jenkins pulls each change to the remote repository into the Jenkins workspace.
+5. Newest commit is pulled to local environment to build

-6. Jenkins starts the pipeline associated with that repository.
+6. Set Github Status to Pending.

-7. The Pipeline builds the project.
+7. Build the project.

-8. The Pipeline runs tests while doing code coverage.
+8. Run tests while doing code coverage.

-9. The Pipeline displays build status and tests reports.
+9. Display build status and tests reports.

-10. Jenkins notifies Github and Discord of the results of the pipeline build.
+10. Notifiy Github and Discord of the results of the pipeline build.

 The Rule: Test > Refactor > Test